-In light of our current societal situation these days, the following titles highlight the diversity and equity in which our school firmly believes.
+In light of our current societal situations, the following titles highlight the diversity and equity in which our school firmly believes.
 These titles are by no means comprehensive.
 They're just a place to start and get students thinking.

-The Parker Inheritance

-by Varian Johnson
+The Parker Inheritance by Varian Johnson